mr-ryan12/phish/README.md

 - You can close your local server at any time by pressing `CTRL + c` in the terminal window running your server

 ## Links
 Checkout the Turing spec sheet [here](https://frontend.turing.edu/projects/module-3/showcase.html)
+Visit the deployed application [here](https://phish-showcase.vercel.app/)

 ## Challenges and Wins
 This was by far the largest dataset I have worked with.
 It was interesting to learn about handling asynchronous tasks and manipulating large datasets to display and interact with the information.
 I would like to implement a search feature and a way to store the playlist data in a future iteration.